My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 • Then select the Check for Updates option.
 Windows then searches for updates and downloads them in the background.

-• Once you download the newest updates, the issue should have been fixed, and the Ctrl Alt Dlt sequence should be working back.
+• The issue should have been fixed once you download the newest updates, and the Ctrl Alt Dlt sequence should be working back.

 9.)
 Perform A Clean Boot

-If you’ve tried all the tips given above and none of them works, you can perform a clean boot.
-This troubleshooting procedure enables you to disable startups and services manually to figure out the harmful software.
+If you’ve tried all the tips above and none works, you can perform a clean boot.
+This troubleshooting procedure lets you manually disable startups and services to figure out harmful software.

 Immediately identify this software, uninstall it, and your Control + Alt + Delete keys should start responding.
 This is how to go about resolving it:

-• Press the Windows + R key together on your keyboard to launch the Run dialog.
+• Press the Windows + R keys on your keyboard to launch the Run dialog.
 Type Misconfig and select Enter to launch your system configuration window.

-• Click the Services tab, then Hide all Microsoft services; after that, you select Disable all.
+• Click the Services tab, Hide all Microsoft services, and select Disable All.

 • Click the Select tab and select the Open Task Manager option.